Course Descriptions By Program

 This course provides a philosophical and theoretical understanding of the impact that events and festivals have had on society.
 The role of festivals and events in boosting the economy, infrastructure and job market of host communities is also examined.
 This course equips students to pursue careers in the field of festivals and events through the investigation of various aspects of planning, promoting, financing, and managing special events within community, commercial, and outdoor recreation settings.

 A social science approach to dealing with relationship between humans and the organic and inorganic environment.
 Emphasis is placed on the physical, biological and cultural basis of society's adaptation to the environment.

-This course explores the physical settings, managerial framework and historical background of some of the more popular scenic areas of the United States.
+This course explores the physical settings, managerial framework and historical background of some of the more popular scenic areas of the United States including national parks (NPS), national forests (USFS), national refuges (FWS), national resource lands (BLM), wilderness, national trails, national rivers and other scenic resources.
 The course uses the management agency and ecosystem as major threads and examines inherent differences in management philosophy, uses, and missions/goals of the various land management agencies.
 Although there are no prerequisites for the course, some knowledge of the basic tools of the earth sciences, for example, maps, patterns, classification, analysis and synthesis, etc., is essential.
 The course is aimed at students of parks and recreation, tourism, geography, geology, biology, education and earth sciences.